VienThanh12/VienThanh12/README.md

 🚀 About Me

+## 🚀 About Me

-Hi, I’m Kevin — currently living and studying in Helsinki, Finland.
-I'm pursuing a Master's in Computer Science at the University of Helsinki, with a focus on intelligent systems, software architecture, and AI applications.
+👋 Hi, I’m **Kevin** — currently based in **Espoo, Finland**.
+I'm pursuing a **Master’s in Computer Science** at the University of Helsinki, focusing on intelligent systems, software architecture, and AI applications.
+I've maintained a **GPA of 4.9/5** with **232 out of 240 credits**, which reflects my commitment to quality and consistency in everything I do.

-🌟 I'm currently a Software Engineer Intern at Nokia HQ in Finland, working in the Advanced Technology and Incubation Group.
-My role centers on designing and prototyping generative AI solutions using large language models (LLMs), supporting use cases like Retrieval-Augmented Generation (RAG).
-I also help build scalable, AI-powered tools and architectures that accelerate internal R&D.
+🧠 I'm a **Software Engineer Intern at Nokia HQ**, working in the **Advanced Technology and Incubation Group**.
+My work involves designing and prototyping **Generative AI solutions** powered by **large language models (LLMs)**.
+I'm particularly focused on building systems that support advanced use cases like **Retrieval-Augmented Generation (RAG)** and other AI-driven research tools.

-As part of this work, I:

-Develop GenAI recipes and system architectures
-Share innovations with R&D teams to enhance collaboration and innovation Use a tech stack that includes Python (backend), React-style frameworks (frontend), Docker, LLMs, and other GenAI technologies
-This internship has been an incredible learning experience and a launchpad for my passion in automation engineering and AI.

-💡 I’m passionate about innovation, hands-on problem-solving, and collaboration.
-Through my projects, repositories, and partnerships, I aim to showcase my technical skills and curiosity in exploring new technologies.
+🔧 **What I work with:**
+- 🐍 Python (backend)
+- ⚛️ React-style frameworks (frontend)
+- 🐳 Docker
+- 🤖 GenAI & LLMs

+🌐 I contribute to **developing GenAI recipes and scalable architectures**, sharing these innovations across teams to enhance Nokia's R&D efforts and empower intelligent systems that better meet customer needs.

+🎓 Beyond work, I’m continuously learning and growing through personal projects, open-source contributions, and academic research.
+I see every challenge as an opportunity to improve — and every collaboration as a chance to create something meaningful.

-As I continue to grow in this field, I’m excited to connect with fellow professionals and tech enthusiasts in the AI and software engineering community.
-The journey is just beginning — and I’m all in.
+🤝 I'm always open to connecting with fellow tech enthusiasts, engineers, and innovators in the AI and software space.
+Let’s build something great together.

+📁 Feel free to explore my [projects](#) and [repositories](#) to see what I’ve been working on.

 👨‍💻 **Competitive Programming**